weakish/docs-en/views/rest_api.md

 https://{{host}}/1.1/users
 ```

-AVObject specific operations use nested urls under the class.
+AVObject specific operations use nested URLs under the class.
 For example:

 ```